 Notes: Ninety years old!
 Today not many live to this age.
 And if they did they wouldn't look attractive.
 You may ask, "what's the point?"
 Well for those of us seeking God in every way, stories like this give us more knowledge about God and the chronology of His creation, instead of the "evolution" junk being pushed down people’s throats today.
-This also helps with more knowledge about those who lived 900 years in the days of Adam, see note above.

-The Bible also said that Sarah was breathtakingly beautiful at the age of 65 when she was recommended to Pharaoh.
+The Bible also said that Sarah was "stunningly beautiful" at the age of 65 when she was recommended to Pharaoh.
 Plastic surgeries were not available at that time :).
 Genesis 12:4: "So Abram left just as God said, and Lot left with him.
 Abram was seventy-five years old when he left Haran."
 And we know from the above verses that Sarah was about 10 years younger than Abraham.
 So Sarah was 65 years old.
 Then in Genesis 12:14-15: "When Abram arrived in Egypt, the Egyptians took one look and saw that his wife was stunningly beautiful.
 Pharaoh’s princes raved over her to Pharaoh.
 She was taken to live with Pharaoh."

 Sarah died at age 127, Genesis 23:1.
 Abraham married again twice after Sarah's death and had more children, then died at 175, Genesis 25:7.
 Abraham’s father died at age 205, Genesis 11:31-32.